-- Support a network of organizations to identify and achieve system-level changes that will increase access to, and affordability of, care
+- Supporting a network of organizations to identify and achieve system-level changes, targeting access and affordability.

-- Develop and strengthen safety net access points
+- Developing and strengthening safety net access points.

-- Partnering with the North Carolina Oral Health Collaborative to convene and build the capacity of stakeholders to achieve a shared policy agenda and to deliver continuing education to safety net providers focused on approaches that support the shift to value.
+- We continue to partner with the North Carolina Oral Health Collaborative to convene and build the capacity of stakeholders to achieve a shared policy agenda and to deliver continuing education to safety net providers focused on approaches that support the shift to value.